-According to the article, good practice entails: (a) Consistent definition and measurement of overrun; in contrast to mixing inconsistent baselines, price levels, etc. (b) Data collection that includes all valid and reliable data; as opposed to including idiosyncratically sampled data, data with removed outliers, non-valid data from consultancies, etc. (c) Recognition that cost overrun is systemically fat-tailed; in contrast to understanding overrun in terms of error and randomness. (d) Acknowledgment that the root cause of cost overrun is behavioral bias; in contrast to explanations in terms of scope changes, complexity, etc. (e) De-biasing cost estimates with reference class forecasting or similar methods based in behavioral science; as opposed to conventional methods of estimation, with their century-long track record of inaccuracy and systemic bias.
-Bad practice is characterized by violating at least one of these five points.
+According to the article, good practice entails: (a) Consistent definition and measurement of cost overruns; in contrast to mixing inconsistent baselines, price levels, etc. (b) Data collection that includes all valid and reliable data; as opposed to including idiosyncratically sampled data, data with removed outliers, non-valid data from consultancies, etc. (c) Recognition that cost overruns are systemically fat-tailed; in contrast to understanding overrun in terms of error and randomness. (d) Acknowledgment that the root cause of cost overrun is behavioral bias; in contrast to explanations in terms of scope changes, complexity, etc. (e) De-biasing cost estimates with reference class forecasting or similar methods based in behavioral science; as opposed to conventional methods of estimation, with their century-long track record of inaccuracy and systemic bias.
+He characterizes bad practice as violating at least one of these five points.

 Making good practice an actuality rather than just a theory can be daunting, resource intensive, and costly.
 Conversely, all you need to perpetuate bad practice is an Excel spreadsheet and an Excel enthusiast!
 To enable good practice, you need the right mix of people, processes, and enabling technology – all of which require investment.
-Obtaining investment requires executive commitment which means you need a clear understanding of the benefits and an unwavering belief you can achieve them.
-The good news is that it doesn’t have to happen all at once – simply select a platform you can grow into, not grow out of, and then move at the pace best suited to your priorities and organization.
+Obtaining investment requires executive commitment.
+This means you need a clear understanding of the benefits and an unwavering belief you can achieve them.
+The good news is that it doesn’t have to happen all at once.
+To start, select a platform you can grow into, not grow out of.
+Then, move at the pace best suited to your priorities and organization.

-(a) Consistent definition and measurement of overrun; in contrast to mixing inconsistent baselines, price levels, etc.
+(a) Consistent definition and measurement of cost overruns; in contrast to mixing inconsistent baselines, price levels, etc.

 (b) Data collection that includes all valid and reliable data; as opposed to including idiosyncratically sampled data, data with removed outliers, non-valid data from consultancies, etc.

-Core data sets must be integrated natively (estimates, budgets, changes, risks, etc.) or automatically (commitments, actuals, timesheets, etc.).
+It is important to integrate core data sets natively (estimates, budgets, changes, risks, etc.) or automatically (commitments, actuals, timesheets, etc.).
 If predictions are not Powered by Digital Transformation, progress measurement is open to corruption by human intervention.
 Data housed in design, engineering, procurement, and construction management systems must be automatically incorporated into productivity/earned value analyses on a regular schedule.
 Don’t allow the results to be overridden or massaged.
 Make decisions based on the quantitative data in addition to qualitative understanding and experience.

 (c) Recognition that cost overrun is systemically fat-tailed; in contrast to understanding overrun in terms of error and randomness.

 In 2018, the adoption of a two-enterprise system strategy, ERP and EPP (Enterprise Project Performance) – powered by a variety of best-in-class design, engineering, procurement, and construction management tools – is the only option.
 An EPP platform carries a project from its inception through evaluation, prioritization, planning, estimating, scheduling, funding/budgeting, contract/change/risk/issue management, performance (progress/productivity/earned value) management, forecasting, close out, and benchmarking.
 Only the erstwhile lack of availability of such technology has prevented companies adopting such an obvious strategy.
-But in 2018 there are no longer any excuses for not making the necessary investments in systemic improvements, and there is never a bad time to get it done.
+But in 2018 there are no longer any excuses for not making the necessary investments in systemic improvements.
+There is never a bad time to do it.

-(d) Acknowledgment that the root cause of cost overrun is behavioral bias; in contrast to explanations in terms of scope changes, complexity, etc.
+(d) Acknowledgment that the root cause of cost overruns is behavioral bias; in contrast to explanations in terms of scope changes, complexity, etc.

 According to Professor Flyvbjerg: “The root cause of cost overrun, according to behavioral science, is the well-documented fact that planners and managers keep underestimating scope changes and complexity in project after project.”

 CII Research Team 291 stresses the importance of adopting predictability metrics to change the emphasis from outcomes to timeliness.
-When an organization measures and incentivizes performance based on the timeliness of its forecasts, stakeholders are motivated to accurately estimate and reveal the true predictions sooner, allowing time for corrective strategies not typically afforded by an outcome-centric focus.
-RT-291’s metrics are normalized on percentage scales, allowing any number of projects to be compared, regardless of type, size, location, time-period, or any other factors.
+When an organization measures and incentivizes performance based on the timeliness of its forecasts, stakeholders are motivated to accurately estimate and reveal the true predictions sooner.
+This allows time for corrective strategies not typically afforded by an outcome-centric focus.
+RT-291’s metrics are normalized on percentage scales.
+This means you can compare any number of projects, regardless of type, size, location, time-period, or any other factors.
 Normalization also supports analyses by any dimension, allowing institutionalized trouble spots to surface, whether by region, industry sector, business line, project type, project team, or even individual team member.
-Timeliness correlates with competence and/or transparency because it takes effective people, processes, and technology to provide accurate forecasts, and cultural integrity to communicate the full picture, thereby enabling timely, cost reducing corrective actions.
+Timeliness correlates with competence and/or transparency because it takes effective people, processes, and technology to provide accurate forecasts.
+Additionally, you need cultural integrity to communicate the full picture, thereby enabling timely, cost reducing corrective actions.

 (e) De-biasing cost estimates with reference class forecasting or similar methods based in behavioral science; as opposed to conventional methods of estimation, with their century-long track record of inaccuracy and systemic bias.

-Many organizations lack comprehensive cost databases because they allow projects to be controlled in Excel spreadsheets or limited, inflexible database applications.
-Controlling every project in an adaptable Enterprise Project Performance (EPP) platform that incorporates key attributes and measurements supports semi-automated collation of reference data, reusable on future project estimates within the same platform.
+Many organizations lack comprehensive cost databases because they control projects in Excel spreadsheets or limited, inflexible database applications.
+Controlling every project in an adaptable Enterprise Project Performance (EPP) platform that incorporates key attributes and measurements supports semi-automated collation of reference data.
+This data is reusable on future project estimates within the same platform.
 As described in item (c), timeliness and outcome metrics can also be captured automatically, supporting correlation with systemic issues that must be addressed prior to commencing the next project.